 Rothschild-Nubian Giraffe Facts

-Giraffe Subspecies found in Uganda: Giraffa camelopardalis Camelopardalis – the Nubian giraffe – they used to be seen as Giraffa camelopardalis rothschildi.
+Giraffe Subspecies found in Uganda: Giraffa camelopardalis Camelopardalis – the Nubian Giraffe – they used to be seen as Giraffa camelopardalis rothschildi.

 Height and Weight: Male Giraffe can reach a height of 6 meters (20-feet).
 Females 4.5 meters in height.
 Males weigh up to 1,930 kg (4,250 pounds), females up to 1,180 kg (2,600 pounds).Due to their height, they are like watchtowers.
 They can spot a lion far away.
-Other animals rely on their alerting them
+Other animals rely on their alerting them.

 Unique Features of Nubian-Rothschild Giraffe: They have white socks up to their knees, They have five horns on their heads, two of them are in the same place as other giraffes at the top of their head called ossicones.
 The third horn is in the center of their forehead and the other two behind each ear.
 They are also different from other Giraffes in the coloring of the coat, which consists of dark patches and then areas of creamy white through them.
-Their markings are along the lines of that of a leopard, and the markings on their coat are as unique as the human fingerprint.
+Their markings are along the lines of that of a leopard.
+The markings on their coat are as unique as the human fingerprint.

 Another fantastic fact about Giraffes is that they can go for months without drinking liquid water – instead, they receive their water via the leaves, such as from acacia trees that they eat.
-You can always find them nibbling away in the top of the trees that dot the savannah.
+You can always find them nibbling away in the top of the trees that dot the Savannah.

 Habitat: Giraffes live in nonterritorial groups of up to 20 (In Murchison Falls, you may see Groups as large as 50).
 Home ranges are as small as 85 square km (33 square miles) in wetter areas but up to 1,500 square km (580 square miles) in dry regions.
 The animals are gregarious, a behavior that allows for increased vigilance against predators.
-They have excellent eyesight, and when one giraffe stares, for example, at a lion a kilometer away, the others look in that direction too.
+They have excellent eyesight, and when one Giraffe stares, for example, at a lion a kilometer away, the others look in that direction too.
 Giraffes live up to 26 years in the wild and slightly longer in captivity.

-Best Places to see Rothschild Giraffes – There is no more beautiful sight than to see these gracious animals moving through the savannah in numbers.
+Best Places to see Rothschild Giraffes – There is no more beautiful sight than to see these gracious animals moving through the Savannah in numbers.
 It is always the most memorable moment for visitors to Murchison Falls National Park – Kidepo Valley Park and Lake Mburo Park.

 If you are interested in visiting the Best Places to see Rothschild Giraffes in the Wild while on your Safari in Uganda – please let us know.